serversinc/tugboat/README.md

 - `TUGBOAT_SECRET_KEY`: The secret key for authenticating requests to the agent
 - `TUGBOAT_PHONE_HOME_INTERVAL`: The interval at which the agent will send a heartbeat to your server.
 - `TUGBOAT_PHONE_HOME_URL`: The URL to which the agent will send a heartbeat.
+- `TUGBOAT_HOME`: The path to the Tugboat directory on your host machine.
+This is where the agent will store its data.
 - `DOCKER_PLATFORM`: The platform on which the agent is running, leave empty for Linux.
 Only needed for local development or windows platforms.

 ## Contributing

+Ensure you have a `tugboat` folder in your home directory, or set the `TUGBOAT_HOME` environment variable to point to your Tugboat directory.

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature`)